Death by burning: Ancient Rome

-According to ancient reports, Roman authorities executed many of the early Christian martyrs by burning.
-An example of this is the earliest chronicle of a martyrdom, that of Polycarp.
-Sometimes this was by means of the tunica molesta, a flammable tunic:
+According to Christian legend, Roman authorities executed many of the early Christian martyrs by burning, including the warrior saint Theodore and Polycarp, the earliest recorded martyr.
+Sometimes Roman immolation was carried out using the tunica molesta, a flammable tunic:

 In 326, Constantine the Great promulgated a law that increased the penalties for parentally non-sanctioned "abduction" of their girls, and concomitant sexual intercourse/rape.
 The man would be burnt alive without the possibility of appeal, and the girl would receive the same treatment if she had participated willingly.
 Nurses who had corrupted their female wards and led them to sexual encounters would have molten lead poured down their throats.
 In the same year, Constantine also passed a law that said if a woman had sexual relations with her own slave, both would be subjected to capital punishment, the slave by burning (if the slave himself reported the offense—presumably having been raped—he was to be set free).
 In 390 AD, Emperor Theodosius issued an edict against male prostitutes and brothels offering such services; those found guilty should be burned alive.

 In the 6th-century collection of the sayings and rulings of the pre-eminent jurists from earlier ages, the Digest, a number of crimes are regarded as punishable by death by burning.
 The 3rd-century jurist Ulpian said that enemies of the state and deserters to the enemy were to be burned alive.
 His rough contemporary, the juristical writer Callistratus, mentions that arsonists are typically burnt, as well as slaves who have conspired against the well-being of their masters (this last also, on occasion, being meted out to free persons of "low rank").
 The punishment of burning alive arsonists (and traitors) seems to have been particularly ancient; it was included in the Twelve Tables, a mid-5th-century BC law code, that is, about 700 years prior to the times of Ulpian and Callistratus.